Connecting with Rebel Guy’s Calendula Patch:

 but sometimes, my friend, sometimes sameness just feels so darn good.

-And even though I left a some activities drained and shaking off annoyance – I also had the opportunity to leave some social activities completely refreshed because I was around like-minded folks.
+And even though I left some activities drained and shaking off annoyance – I also had the opportunity to leave some activities completely refreshed because I was around like-minded folks.